ocaml-flambda/flambda-backend/jane/doc/parallelism-tutorial.md

 something more sophisticated like a lock over the whole tree, which grants a function `uncontended` access while the lock is held.
 That's what the capsule API is for, but it's beyond the scope of this tutorial.

+The good news is that data-race freedom guarantees that even buggy programs can be reasoned about intuitively.
+See [Why are data races bad?].

+[Why are data races bad?]: #why-are-data-races-bad

 # Parallel sequences